• Access

 Storage Space: I like being able to store all of my blades and weeding tools on the machine itself.
 Both machines have good storage for the tools and blades that they are capable of using.
 The Maker has way more storage than the explore, I like this because I am able to store more goodies in it.

 Cartridge Slot: In the past, you could buy physical Cartridges and connect them with your machine.
-A Cartridge is a set of images and/or ready to cut projects; now all of these Cartridges can be bought inside the software itself, so that’s why the Maker doesn’t have a slot for them.
+A Cartridge is a set of images and/or ready-to-cut projects; now all of these Cartridges can be bought inside the software itself, so that’s why the Maker doesn’t have a slot for them.

-No Dial on the Maker
+More Storage No Dial on the Maker

 Adaptive Tool System: This system is what makes the Maker 10X stronger than any of the Explore Family Machines.
 This technology controls the direction and of the blade at all times.
 In fact, This tool is so amazing that it can adjust the pressure of the blade to match the materials you are working with!

-Smart Set Dial
+Smart Set Dial Adaptive Tool System

 Docking Station: The Maker allows you to dock your phone or Ipad on top of the machine.
 If you plan on using your Ipad or Phone, this is a cool feature.
 There’s also a USB port that allows you to charge your device as well.